GaetanLepage/phd-manuscript/sections/3_ssl/0_index.typ

 This is achieved by #acr("ASR") systems.
 Besides simply hearing, a robot needs to be able to localize the  active speaker.
 #acr("SSL") is a central challenge in speech processing.
-Although several formulations of this problem coexist, its essence consists in inferring the position of one or more active sources solely from the audio signal received by a microphone.
+Although several formulations of this problem coexist, its essence consists in inferring the position of one or more active sources solely from the audio signal received by a microphone array.
 Our interest in exploring #acr("SSL") is two-fold.
 First, we aim to study how robots achieve this spatial aspect of auditory perception.
-Our second motivation was to design effective models to investigate more specific tasks later.
+Our second motivation is to design effective models to investigate more specific tasks later.
 Hence, along with @chap:simulator, this chapter will form the foundation for our following contributions.

 First, this chapter provides an overview of the state-of-the-art in #acr("SSL").